Captain-Gautam/CODSOFT/README.md

 ## Task 2:-
 ### TIC TAC TOE Game :
 Implemented an AI agent that plays the classic game of Tic-Tac-Toe against an human player.
-I have used algorithms like Minimax withand without Alpha-Beta Pruning to make the AI player unbeatable.
+I have used algorithm Minimax to make the AI player unbeatable.
 It gives me understand game theory and basic search algorithms.